Bad Bugs Slideshow: Identifying Bugs and Their Bites

 Cockroaches: Ugly Trouble

 They're not just ugly.
 Cockroaches carry diseases like salmonella.
 They can trigger allergic reactions and asthma.
 If you live in a warm climate, getting rid of cockroaches can be difficult.
-It helps to use pesticides, keep a clean kitchen, and repair cracks and holes in floors and walls.
+It helps to use pesticides (or an exterminator), keep a clean kitchen, and repair cracks and holes in floors and walls.

 National Institutes of Health web site.